-successful learners confident individuals enthusiasm and motivation for learning self-respect a sense of physical, mental and emotional wellbeing secure values and beliefs determination to reach high standards of openness to new thinking and ideas ambition and able to: relate to others and manage themselves pursue a healthy and active lifestyle use literacy, communication and numeracy skills use technology for learning be self-aware develop and communicate their own beliefs and view of the world think creatively and independently learn independently and as part of a group live as independently as they can assess risk and make informed decis achieve success in different areas of make reasoned evaluations link and apply different kinds of learning in new situations. activity.
-To enable all young people to become: responsible citizens effective contributors an enterprising attitude respect for others commitment to participate responsibly in political, economic, social and cultural life and able to: and able to: develop knowledge and understanding of communicate in different ways and in the world and Scotland's place in it different settings understand different beliefs and cultures work in partnership and in teams · make informed choices and decisions take the initiative and lead evaluate environmental, scientific and apply critical thinking and new contexts technological issues create and develop develop informed, ethical views of complex solve problems.
+successful learners confident individuals with: • self-respect • a sense of physical, mental and emotional "heips enthusiasm and motivation for learning determination to reach high standards of wellbeing secure values and beliefs ambition openness to new thinking and ideas and able to: and able to: use literacy, communication and numeracy relate to others and manage themselves pursue a healthy and active lifestyle be self-aware use technology for learning think creatively and independently develop and communicate their own beliefs and view of the world live as independently as they can assess risk and make informed decisions learn independently and as part of a group make reasoned evaluations link and apply different kinds of learning in achieve success in different areas of new situations.
+To enable all young people to become: responsible citizens effective contributors respect for others an enterprising attitude commitment to participate responsibly in political, economic, social and cultural life self-reliance and able to: and able to: develop knowledge and understanding of communicate in different ways and in the world and Scotland's place in it understand different beliefs and cultures work in partnership and in teams · take the initiative and lead make informed choices and decisions apply critical thinking and new contexts evaluate environmental, scientific and technological issues create and develop develop informed, ethical views of complex solve problems.